QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 Finding Atoms
 -------------

-Atoms can be specified by index (1-indexed) or by element.
+Atoms can be specified by atom number (1-indexed) or by element.
 For example, to turn a benzene molecule into perfluorobenzene, we can substitute all hydrogens with fluorines:

 ::